-The UCN source proposed for TRIUMF would produce a density of 10,000 UCN/cc, which is a factor of 100 greater than any UCN source ever operated.
-In a future upgrade, the source would use a liquid deuterium cold moderator, giving a factor of five in UCN density, resulting in 50,000 UCN/cc.
+The UCN source proposed for TRIUMF would produce a density of 10,000 UCN/cc delivered to the experiment, which is a factor of 100 greater than any UCN source ever operated.
+In a future upgrade, the source would use a liquid deuterium cold moderator, giving a factor of five increase in UCN density, resulting in 50,000 UCN/cc.
 Currently there is one UCN source in the world, at Institut Laue-Langevin (ILL) Grenoble, that is operating in production mode.
 The source at ILL typically achieves 40 UCN/cc at the exit of the source.
-Typically 1-2 UCN/cc is achieved in experiments, such as in the completed ILL n-EDM experiment.
+Typically 1-2 UCN/cc is delivered to experiments, such as in the completed ILL n-EDM experiment.

-With the advent of superthermal sources of UCN, a new generation of UCN sources using this technology are under development at various laboratories.
+A new generation of superthermal UCN sources are under development at various laboratories.
 For a list of these sources, please see Table 1 (below).
 The table indicates that CSUNS would exceed the capabilities of all planned future UCN sources worldwide.
 It is important to note that all the sources that would come close to being competitive with CSUNS are future sources that are under development at this time.
 Additionally all the other sources use different technologies to the one proposed for CSUNS.
 We expect that our technology, ultimately, will prove the most successful of all future projects worldwide.
 A comparison of the proposed infrastructure to those planned projects will be given in the "Need for the Infrastructure" section.